 80/20 is what’s known as a power law.
 This means these core actions aren’t marginally better than their superfluous counterparts; they’re literally 100x or 1000x more potent.

-At its heart, the 80/20 rule is really about identifying the fundamentals and leverage points in any discipline, then relentlessly honing them until you achieve your desired outcome.
+At its heart, the 80/20 rule is really about identifying the fundamentals and leverage points in any discipline, then relentlessly working on them until you achieve your desired outcome.
 Focusing only on what matters allows you to simplify and streamline your entire schedule—saving you time and energy while massively increasing your results.

 How do you identify the key 20%?
 A few sections from now, we’ll go over the three core areas (productivity, craft, and marketing) critical to your success.
-But within each area, identifying the core 20% is an exercise in testing.
+But within each area, identifying the core 20% is an exercise in trial and error.
 The truth is, it’s impossible to identify what matters and what doesn’t when you’re new to a discipline.
+You simply don’t have enough experience or skill to understand what truly matters (yet).
+BS, unfortunately, doesn’t announce itself as such; it is often packaged in plausible explanations and enticing case studies.

 What you need to do, then, is use a technique I call shotgun, then narrow.
-To find out what works and what doesn’t, you need to consume a lot of quality resources and then start putting promising ideas into practice as soon as possible (rather than sitting on vast quantities of notes).
-The last part is critical: most people consume information, get excited by the possibilities, then promptly sit on it for months.
-You need to either take action or eliminate it.
-To be clear, even with good resources at your disposal, there is a lot trial and error involved in finding what works for you.
-Narrowing your focus too soon usually leads to focusing on the wrong things, because you simply don’t have enough experience or skill to understand what truly matters.
-BS, unfortunately, doesn’t announce itself as such; it is often wrapped up in plausible explanations and enticing case studies.
+To find out what works and what doesn’t, you need to consume multiple quality resources and then start putting promising ideas into practice as soon as possible (rather than sitting on vast quantities of notes).
+The last part is critical: most people devour information, get excited by the possibilities, then never execute.
+You either need to take action or eliminate it.
+To be clear, even with good resources at your disposal, there is a lot trial and error involved in identifying what works.
+Narrowing your focus too soon usually leads to focusing on the wrong things.

 Try an array of techniques, then eliminate what doesn’t work or doesn’t make sense, and double down on what does.
 Then iterate and optimize to further improve those things that work the best.

 Core Principle #2: Life is Dictated by Evolution